 When you do not have a fire running in your fireplace, the outside air can enter the indoor environment and promote heat loss.
 Therefore, a device called a fireplace damper is installed on top of the chimney, which can seal off the fireplace when not in use.
 This way, the warm air from your house cannot escape out into the environment and unnecessarily lower the room’s temperature.

 When not in use, the fireplace damper should be kept closed to prevent unwanted air drafts from being generated in the room.

-24. Close the Dampers
+24. Save Energy by Closing the Dampers

 Dampers are used to control the flow of air from the ducts of a central air conditioning system into a room.
 When the air conditioner is turned off, the ducts with long metal pipes store unheated/uncooled air in them.
 These ducts can produce drafts that push this air into the room.
 This effect becomes even more noticeable during the winter months, when chilly air comes into the warm and cozy place, bringing the temperature down.

 To counter this and save energy, keep the dampers of your ducts closed when not in use.
 This prevents drafts from coming into the room and disturbing the room temperature.